-Explores the basic functions relating to customers on a one-on-one basis.
+This course explores the basic functions relating to customers on a one-on-one basis.
 It teaches the people skills needed to work with people to enhance the company, its public image, and satisfy the client or customer.
 Prerequisites: None Lecture Hours: 40; Lab Hours: 0